RyanGertz/aws-bedrock-synthetic-data/README.md

 - **Cost Awareness**: Each API call to AWS Bedrock costs money (usually just a few cents per request)
 - **Rate Limits**: AWS has limits on how many requests you can make per minute
 - **Data Privacy**: This generates synthetic data only - no real student information is used
-- **Realistic but Fake**: The data looks realistic but is entirely AI-generated

 ## Use Cases for Synthetic Data